Music & Performing Arts

 Summit Comedy, Inc. was formed way back in the 1900s….1998 to be exact and has booked thousands of shows since!
 Such nationally renowned comedians such as Jay Leno, Jamie Foxx, Amy Schumer, and more are part of the Summit family.

-This year we bring to you a three part hilarious show featuring comedians Jason Allen King and Mark Speenburg followed by hypnotist, Doug Thompson.
+This year we bring to you a three part hilarious show featuring comedians Jason Allen King and Mike Speenburg followed by hypnotist, Doug Thompson.
 You’ll be rolling in the floor at the amazing talents of these three for an evening you won’t soon forget!

 Samantha Gray Band